robinrendle/robinrendle.com/_essays/new-web-typography.md

 ---
 title: The New Web Typography
 date: 2016-02-21 16:00:00 -08:00
-tags:
-- design
-- css
-- jan tschichold
 extract: How should we go about making rules for typesetting on the web?
 city: Plymouth
 country: UK
+intro:
-intro: We can trace a nervous path through the links and hearts that occupy our timelines.
+  We can trace a nervous path through the links and hearts that occupy our timelines.
   In search of answers, we’ve peeked under the covers of Material Design and examined hundreds of pattern libraries, since one of them might be secretly withholding the principles of good design within.
 But why are we obsessed with typographic rules?